Laurens-Veltman/standard/README.md

     the standard curve.

-With these functions, the use of standard curves for molecular biology work in R can be streamlined, and importantly can remain repropducible and transparent.
+With these functions, the use of standard curves for molecular biology work in R can be streamlined, and importantly can remain reproducible and transparent.

 ## Installation